MuffinMario/S4-WarriorMovement-LuaLib/README.md

 - WarriorsLib.getPlayerName(player)
    - Return the PlayerName of the given Player.

+- WarriorsLib.isHuman(player)
+   - Indicates whether the player is controlled by a human

 - WarriorsLib.RecruitWarriors(buildingID, settlertype, amount, player)
    - Let a building start or stop recruiting settlers.
    - settlertype: for example Settlers.SWORDSMAN_01 or Settlers.BOWMAN_03